 The symptoms of a food intolerance vary but commonly include gas and bloating, diarrhea, stomach pain, and nausea.
 While those with a food allergy must avoid the allergen, those with a food intolerance may tolerate small amounts of the offending food.
-For example, some individuals with Sucrose Intolerance may find that small amounts of sucrose in their diet do not produce symptoms.
+For example, some individuals with CSID may find that small amounts of sucrose in their diet do not produce symptoms.
 However, like a food allergy, a food intolerance cannot be cured, it must be managed throughout a person’s life.

 In summary, if those with a food intolerance eat an offending food, it will likely make them feel ill for a short period of time.
 However, for those with a food allergy, the response to the allergen could be life-threatening.
 Although the words “allergy” and “intolerance” seem to be used interchangeably by many people, they are very different and cause different reactions in the body.
 So it is really important that people understand if they truly have a food allergy or if they just have a food intolerance.